George Kalinsky

-George Kalinsky is a photographer.
-He has been the official photographer for Madison Square Garden since 1966 and also serves as the official photographer at Radio City Music Hall.
-In November 2010 the National Arts Club awarded him their Medal of Honor for Photography.
+George Kalinsky (April 14, 1936 – January 16, 2025) was an American photographer.
+He was the official photographer for Madison Square Garden from 1966 until his death and served as the official photographer at Radio City Music Hall.
+In November 2010, the National Arts Club awarded him their Medal of Honor for Photography.

+Life and career

+Kalinsky was born in Hempstead, New York, on April 14, 1936, the son of Jewish parents Fay (née Rosen) and Samuel Kalinsky, a retailer.

-Kalinsky's photos have been in many major publications, such as Sports Illustrated, People, Newsweek, and The New York Times.
-He has authored ten books.
+Kalinsky's photos were featured in multiple publications, including Sports Illustrated, People, Newsweek, and The New York Times.
+He authored ten books.

-In May 2009, the Rock and Roll Hall of Fame and Museum opened an exhibit dedicated to photographs Kalinsky took at some of Madison Square Garden's most legendary concerts.
-Many of these photographs are now part of the Museum's permanent collection.
+In May 2009, the Rock and Roll Hall of Fame opened an exhibit dedicated to Kalinsky photographs of Madison Square Garden's most popular concerts.
+Many of these photographs are now part of the museum's permanent collection.

-Beginning with the 2010 baseball season, the New York Mets, for whom Kalinsky had been the official photographer, are displaying throughout Citi Field many photographs by Kalinsky.
+From the year 2010, the New York Mets, for whom Kalinsky had been the official photographer, displayed a collection of Kalinsky photographs throughout Citi Field.

-Biography

-Kalinsky was honored with the 2017 Legends Award by the Pratt Institute with a dinner at the Mandarin Hotel in November 2017.
-The New-York Historical Society had an exhibit "New York through the Lens of George Kalinsky" featuring 80 images of Kalinsky's work from the last 50 years.
-The show opened to great reviews and will be on extended viewing until July 2018.
-The museum will make this exhibit part of their permanent collection.
+Kalinsky was honored with the 2017 Legends Award by the Pratt Institute at a dinner at the Mandarin Hotel in November 2017.
+New York Historical had an exhibit "New York through the Lens of George Kalinsky" featuring 80 images of Kalinsky's work from the last 50 years.
+The show was well received and was on extended viewing until July 2018.
+The museum added this exhibit to their permanent collection.
 In February 2018, Sports Business Journal featured Kalinsky and his career on the front page of their magazine.
-Frank Sinatra Enterprises is also producing a documentary on Kalinsky's 50-year career.
+Frank Sinatra Enterprises produced a documentary on Kalinsky's 50-year career.

-Memorable Moments
+Kalinsky died January 16, 2025, at age 88.